Graphic: Bottle PR Agency

 Could ASMR be helpful to some individuals diagnosed with insomnia, anxiety, or depression?

 The ability of ASMR to induce sleepiness, comfort, relaxation, decreased stress, and elevated mood holds great promise for individuals with these disorders.
-And sure enough, there are many anecdotal reports on the internet of people sharing how ASMR has been helpful for their insomnia, anxiety, and/or depression.
+And sure enough, there are many online testimonials and published research studies of individuals reporting how ASMR has been helpful for their insomnia, anxiety, and/or depression.

-Is ASMR actually beneficial for all of these medical disorders?
-This has not been scientifically established yet.
+Is ASMR actually beneficial for all of these medical disorders in a clinically significant way?
+This has not been scientifically established yet with clinical studies that compare ASMR with other current evidence-based treatments.
 The therapeutic effectiveness of ASMR by itself, or in conjunction with other medical therapies, will hopefully be revealed in the near future by appropriate medical research.

 How do ASMR and the feelings associated with inter-personal bonding differ?